The Cahn-Hilliard Equation: Recent Advances and Applications

 The Cahn-Hilliard equation, introduced in the 1950s, is currently one of the most popular and well studied equations in mathematical physics.
 The equation was proposed to model and describe phase separation processes, typically in binary alloys.
 In recent years interest in the Cahn-Hilliard equation has surged with the discovery of its use in modeling phenomena in other fields and applications: in ecology, biology and tumor growth models, image processing and mixtures of immiscible fluids (for example, coupled Cahn-Hilliard and (incompressible) Navier-Stokes systems).
 For these exciting new applications, much remains to be done, both from modeling and theoretical viewpoints.

-Professor Alain Miranville of the University of Poitiers (France) will deliver the series of ten main lectures.
-Professor Miranville is an
+Professor Alain Miranville of the University of Poitiers (France) delivered a series of ten main lectures.
+Professor Miranville is an international

-international expert in Cahn-Hilliard type equations and applications and a world
+expert in Cahn-Hilliard type equations and applications and a world renowned expositor

-conditions, through the mathematical analysis of the problems, numerical methods,
+mathematical analysis of the problems, numerical methods, and ended with cutting edge

-and ending with cutting edge applications of Cahn-HIlliard type equations in fluid
+applications of Cahn-HIlliard type equations in fluid dynamics, image inpainting,

-The main lectures will be supported by four additional speakers and panel discussions that heavily emphasize open research problems across multiple scientific fields.
+The main lectures were supported by four additional speakers and panel discussions that heavily emphasized open research problems across multiple scientific fields.

 For more information contact email@example.com.